 Rise to the challenge

-Why not accept some challenges to spice up Race Day for your donators?
-Some people might be more encouraged to give if, for example, you pledge to get around The Vitality Big Half in a certain time – just make sure it’s an achievable time!
+Why not accept some challenges to spice up Event Day for your donators?
+Some people might be more encouraged to give if, for example, you pledge to get around The Big Half in a certain time – just make sure it’s an achievable time!
 You could also offer to shave your head, grow a moustache, paint your face or wear fancy dress for the big day.
 Remember, it’s all for a good cause!

-Race Day raising
+Event Day raising

-The fundraising doesn’t have to stop on Race Day while you’re busy running the event.
+The fundraising doesn’t have to stop on Event Day while you’re busy running the event.
 Offer local companies the chance to sponsor your running vest and try to get your picture wearing the vest in the local paper.
 Or, if you’re planning on listening to music as you run The Big Half, ask your friends and family to make suggestions for your running playlist for a donation.

 13.1: Keep going

-However you choose to raise money for your chosen charity, good luck reaching your target and we hope you have a great day at The Vitality Big Half!
+However you choose to raise money for your chosen charity, good luck reaching your target and we hope you have a great day at The Big Half!